 - If you have a large print job (100+ pages), save it for early morning or evening when fewer people are using the printer.

-If Lynn is unavailable or you are feeling overconfident in your abilities, your can try your luck using the department Mac.
-First open the pdf version of your poster in Preview.
-Open the print menu.
-You want to change the following settings:
+You can try your luck using the department Mac.
+Open the pdf version of your poster in Preview and open the print menu.
+Change the following settings:

 |Printer:||DesignJet 500 PS+HPGL2 (C7770C) (0001E65225A5)|